sensu/sensu-go-workshop/README.md

    Date: Thu, 06 Aug 2020 22:19:57 GMT
    Content-Length: 0
    ```

+   What happened?
+Did you notice that the event is now "green" in the Sensu web
+   app, and our Pagerduty incident should have been automatically resolved.

 3. Enrich observations with additional context, and modify pipeline behaviors